-| ||Current Status: ||2/21/2017 - Referred to Committee House Ways and Means|
+| ||Current Status: ||5/2/2017 - House Ways and Means, (First Hearing)|

 |HB62||WATER QUALITY IMPROVEMENT (PATTERSON J, SHEEHY M) To require the Director of Agriculture to adopt rules establishing the Ohio Water Quality Improvement Program, to exempt land enrolled in the Program from taxation, and to reimburse local taxing units for revenue lost due to that exemption.|

-| ||Current Status: ||2/21/2017 - Referred to Committee House Agriculture and Rural Development|
+| ||Current Status: ||5/10/2017 - House Agriculture and Rural Development, (First Hearing)|

 |HB69||LEVY REVENUE REIMBURSEMENT (CUPP B) To require reimbursement of certain township fire and emergency medical service levy revenue forgone because of the creation of a municipal tax increment financing district.|